gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-01/index.md

-- Fixes broken links on the website's repo browser by using root-relative links for README & LICENSE file references.
+- Fixes broken links on the website&apos;s repo browser by using root-relative links for README &amp; LICENSE file references.

 </div>